 Eight-thousand Methodist women leaders from around the country attended the United Methodist Women's national assembly.
 There, UFE Popular Educator Riahl O'Malley co-facilitated the workshop, "Overworked and Undervalued: Gender, Race and the Economy," with our incredible executive director, Jeannette Huezo.

-Some of the goals of workshop included:
+Some goals of the workshop included:

 1-Reflect on personal experiences of the economy and relate it to the growing economic divide